Gary Vaynerchuk talks a lot about EQ.

 If they are far off the mark and you can’t think of anything good about what they said, blame yourself.

-Gary has a huge issues in connecting and bonding with people.
+Gary has a huge issue with connecting and bonding with people.

 He cannot listen, he is always itching to interrupt, he shouts to cut off people and he can never manage to take a conversation deep.